kolplattformen/skolplattformen/README.md

 ## Architecture

-The project consists of several apps and libraries inside [an NX](https://nx.dev/) monorepo.
+The project consists of several apps and libraries inside [a NX](https://nx.dev/) monorepo.

 ### Apps
 /apps/ contains the application projects.
 This is the main entry point for a runnable application.